jmcart9/faker-api-app/README.md

 To run app, navigate to faker-api-app.
 Open a command prompt in the root directory.
-And run command npm start.
+And run command `npm start`.